DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-04-06-Sonoff-ZBDongle-E-rcp-firmware.md

 *Note: Home Assistant may automatically discover your ZBDongle-E device, however you should not proceed to configure this, as it will try and setup the traditional Zigbee config which wont work.
 You can safely ignore this by selecting `Ignore` from the 3 dot menu.*

 #### Zigbee2MQTT
-If you instead prefer to use Zigbee2MQTT, this can also connect to the Silabs Multiprotocal Add-on.
+If you instead prefer to use Zigbee2MQTT, this can also connect to the Silabs Multiprotocol Add-on.
 Install Zigbee2MQTT as per [these instructions](https://github.com/zigbee2mqtt/hassio-zigbee2mqtt#installation) but modify the serial settings to connect to the Silabs addon instead of directly to the dongle.

 On the `Configuration` tab enter the following under the Serial section: